 What Exactly Is Dust?

-Dust is fine particles of any solid matter in our atmosphere.
-It is the most common and abundant irritating substances on earth.
+Dust is the fine particles of any solid matter in our atmosphere.
+It is the most common and abundant irritating substance on earth.

 The dust particles are so tiny most of the time.
 It’s even hard to see with our naked eyes.